CINF/PyExpLabSys/doc/source/developer-notes.rst

 In the PyExpLabSys documentation the driver documentation files are located in two different folders depending on whether it is a stub or has extra documentation.
-To add extra documentation first git move the file and then start to edit and commit it as usual:
+To add extra documentation, first git move the file and then start to edit and commit it as usual:

 .. code-block:: bash